Random Gradient-Free Optimization in Infinite Dimensional Spaces: Conclusion

 \section{Conclusion}

 In this paper, we introduced a random gradient-free method for optimization in infinite-dimensional separable Hilbert spaces, avoiding the computational challenges common to functional gradient descent.
 By using only directional derivatives and a pre-basis, our approach offers a practical and broadly applicable framework for solving functional optimization problems.
-We believe that our work expands the applicability of functional gradient methods, particularly to settings with specialized losses and for which functional gradients would need to be computed accordingly.
-In the future it would be interesting to consider variants such as constrained, mirror and accelerated versions of our algorithm.
+Our work expands the applicability of functional gradient methods, particularly to settings with specialized losses and for which functional gradients would need to be computed accordingly.
+Future work will consider variants such as constrained, mirror and accelerated versions of our algorithm.